-We have organized our activity around Group Leaders who are engaged in competitive research projects aligned with scientific priorities of HKU and IP, namely on emerging and re-emerging infectious diseases (respiratory and mosquito-borne viruses) antimicrobial resistance (AMR) and computational approaches to investigate diversity and evolution of pathogens.
+We have organized our activity around Group Leaders who are engaged in competitive research projects aligned with the scientific priorities of HKU and IP.
+We focus on emerging and re-emerging infectious diseases (respiratory and mosquito-borne viruses) antimicrobial resistance (AMR) and computational approaches to investigate diversity and evolution of pathogens.

-The pandemic caused by the new SARS-CoV-2 led all groups to re-orient their research priorities, producing an impressive research output in collaboration with the School of Public Health, the Center for Immunology & Infection and and other laboratories worldwide.
-HKU-Pasteur has been involved in validating methods for detecting the virus and monitoring antibody responses.
+The pandemic caused by the new SARS-CoV-2 led us to re-orient research priorities, producing an impressive research output in collaboration with the School of Public Health, the Center for Immunology & Infection and and other laboratories worldwide.
+HKU-Pasteur has remained involved in sharing methods and data with laboratories worldwide.

 HKU-PRP has pioneered a unique course series in Hong Kong and in the region that provides state of the art lectures and practical workshops in a “Master class” setting to outstanding postgraduate students and postdoctoral fellows coming from countries with markedly different resources.

 This translational research laboratory will address significant public healthcare challenges through novel technology platforms for biomarker discovery and the development of new vaccine and therapeutic strategies.
 We have recruited a new Group Leader, who joined us at the beginning of 2022, to maintain our focus on understanding the immunological and virological determinants of antibody responses after respiratory virus infection and vaccination at a population as well as at the individual level.